How do I apply?

 Are letters of recommendation required?

-No. However, applicants are invited to submit up to three as part of their LSDAS Law School Report.
+No. However, applicants are welcome to submit two as part of their Credential Assembly Service (CAS) Report.

 What should I say in my personal statement?